2 Saving And Investment In The National Income Accounts

 Real-World Examples

 • Japan: Japan has historically had a high saving rate.
 This high saving rate has contributed to its large current account surplus and its role as a major creditor nation.
-However, Japan has also struggled with deflation and slow economic growth in recent decades, partly due to insufficient domestic demand.
+Still, Japan has also struggled with deflation and slow economic growth in recent decades, partly due to insufficient domestic demand.

 • United States: The United States has historically had a lower saving rate than many other developed countries.
 This lower saving rate has contributed to its large current account deficit and its reliance on foreign capital to finance investment.